 Grabbling is the most unsophisticated form of angling.
 Fly fishing seems downright effete in comparison; forget fussing with those artsy little hand-tied flies, forget about the L.L.
 Bean creel, forget about the custom-made rod, just stick your hand down in a hole under the water and pull out a fish.
 No other form of fishing is so breathtakingly fundamental.

 In the old days, grabblers used to sink hollow logs in selected places before the fish begin spawning in April in order to lure the catfish into them, but nowadays most folks use man-made beds.
 I talked to one guy who said you can use big tires, too, but the disadvantage to that is that the fish can scoot around inside the tire, making them devilishly hard to catch.
-The location of these beds is a guarded secret among serious grabblers who sink them in the fall and come back when the water has warmed up in the spring to collect the booty.
+The location of these beds is a guarded secret among serious grabblers who sink them in the fall and come back when the water has warmed up in the spring.

 Grabbling might well be the ultimate expression of angler machismo as well.
 It takes true grit to stick your bare hand in a hole under water.
 After all, there’s no guarantee that what you’re going to grab is a catfish.
 We grow some mighty big snapping turtles in Mississippi that can easily nip off a finger or two if tempted to do so, and it takes little to tempt a snapper, especially when he’s holed up in a sunken hollow log or a catfish box with minnows on his mind.